Peterborough, Ontario: Sports

 Peterborough has many sports and recreational opportunities.

 Peterborough's junior level hockey team, the Peterborough Petes of the Ontario Hockey League, were established in 1956 and have become the longest continuously operating team in the league.
 They have participated in the Memorial Cup tournament nine times in their history and won it once.
 The Petes have produced a record number of National Hockey League (NHL) players such as Eric Staal, Jordan Staal, Cory Stillman, Chris Pronger, Steve Yzerman, Bob Gainey, Mike Ricci, Larry Murphy, Tie Domi, Mickey Redmond, Wayne Gretzky (who played three games and achieved three assists), and coaches such as Scotty Bowman, Roger Neilson, Mike Keenan, Gary Green and Dick Todd.
 They have also graduated 96 players who have played 100 or more games in the NHL.

 The Peterborough Memorial Centre, constructed in 1956, is the home of the Peterborough Petes as well as the Peterborough Lakers and was named in honour of the many war veterans who came from the region.
 It is located at the east of the exhibition grounds at the corner of Lansdowne and George Streets.
 In 2003, the Memorial Centre was renovated adding 24 box suites, improved concessions, a licensed restaurant, new seats, boards, scoreboard and air conditioning.

+Peterborough is also host to the Peterborough Liftlock U11 Hockey Tournament, formerly the Peterborough Liftlock Atom Hockey Tournament.
+The tournament began in 1958 as a one-day, eight-team event.
+The tournament expanded in 1969 to a two-day, 16-team event, when Jack Guerin, Lloyd Hardy, Dan Dorsett and Howie Eastman made a proposal to the League Executive.
+Since then, the tournament has grown substantially, hosting 87 teams across four days in 2023.

-The city also has a youth women's hockey team called the Peterborough Ice Kats.
+The city also has a girl hockey association (PGHA) known as the IceKats, the PGHA fields approximately 15 representative hockey teams and nine house league teams.
 Box lacrosse is also popular in the area.
 Teams include the Major Series Lacrosse Peterborough Sr. A Lakers and the Peterborough Jr. Lakers, who hold a Junior A record of 12 Canadian Minto Cup championships.

 Peterborough also participated in an Olympics-like competition with sister city Ann Arbor, Michigan: the Arborough Games were held annually (later biennially), rotating between the cities starting in 1983.
 It ended, due to a lack of volunteers, after the 2000 edition.

 Peterborough is home to a rowing club with programs for learning to row, recreational rowing, as well as competitive regattas.
-This club is home to Trent University Rowing as well as hosts many secondary school teams in the area.
+This club is home to Trent University Rowing and hosts many secondary school teams in the area.
 This club was established in 1977 and is located along the shores of the Otonabee River in the north end of the city.

-In 2021, Electric City FC was founded to play in the semi-professional League1 Ontario, with the potential to move up to a professional division in the future.
+While in 2021, Electric City FC was founded to play in the semi-professional League1 Ontario, in 2024 the team was disbanded after it sold its license to play in the league to Pickering Football Club.

-PYSC (The Peterborough Youth Soccer Club) offers recreational and competitive soccer for children ages 4 to 18.
+PYSC (The Peterborough Youth Soccer Club) offers recreational and competitive soccer for children aged four to 18.